SwingGuy1024/Blog/JavaOptionalMisuse.md

 This was done everywhere on a past project I worked on, and the ironic thing was that widget couldn't possibly be null here, because it had already been validated the same way by the method that calls this, where it also couldn't be null for the same reason.
 Once I checked a value in a debugger and found out that it has been repeatedly checked for null nine times up the call stack before ever reaching the method I was debugging.

 This is a very bad practice, because it hides bugs.
 If `widget` is null here, the method will still fail, but no exception will be thrown.
 In fact, the purpose of this is to prevent exceptions from ever getting thrown in production code, as if this prevents bugs.
-(It doesn't) Java's exception class was written to include a detailed stack trace even when not running in debug mode, which was one of many improvements over C++, but this coding practice throws all this information away, just to create the illusion that their code doesn't have bugs.
+(It doesn't.)
+Java's exception class was written to include a detailed stack trace even when not running in debug mode, which was one of many improvements over C++, but this coding practice throws all this useful information away, just to create the illusion that their code doesn't have bugs.
+And the customer aren't fooled.
+They notice when an operation fails to do anything.

 I think there was a real thirst to solve this flaw in Java, because so many people saw the new Optional class as a way to add clarity to APIs.
 This is a laudable goal, but it's not why Optional was created.
 And it's a bad way to accomplish this.